"An Investment in Knowledge Pays the Best Interest" ~ Franklin, B.

 The scholarship is a financial award or aid to help students enrolled in elementary as well as higher education.
-It could either be in the form of a grant or aid, or in the form of a fee waiver or as fellowships.
+It could either be in the form of a grant or aid, or the form of a fee waiver, or as fellowships.
 Scholarships differ from loans in that they do not have to be paid back, and they do not require any collateral.
 A scholarship is not just financial aid, in fact, many scholarships in India reward merit, thus recognizing your talents as well as certifying them for posterity.

 What is the difference between fellowship, grant, and financial aid?

-Financial aid is a very specific type of need-based scholarship provided to those belonging to the socio-economically backward sections of the society with an objective to provide equal opportunities to all.
+Financial aid is a very specific type of need-based scholarship provided to those belonging to the socio-economically backward sections of the society to provide equal opportunities to all.
 It is generally not dependent on the subject of study and is more concerned with the lack of opportunity for candidates belonging to certain castes and communities.

 Grant and fellowship on the other hand are not dependent on the socio-economic status of the applicant but are given to promote education/ research/ fieldwork in a particular subject or geographical region under study.